floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/raw-liveviewsocket-api.md

   pushPatch(path: string, params?: URLSearchParams, replaceHistory?: boolean): Promise<void>;
   /**
    * Shutdowns the current `LiveView`and loads another `LiveView`in its place
-   * without reloading the whole page (i.e. making a full HTTP request).
+   * without reloading the whole page (i.e.,  making a full HTTP request).
 Can be
    * used to remount the current `LiveView`if need be.
 Use `pushPatch` to update the
    * current `LiveView`without unloading and remounting.
    *